Frequently Asked Questions

 How can I invest in your startup?

-We are currently preparing a fresh investment round.
-If you would like a pitch-deck to consider whether investing in Kinicho and the future of audio please use our contact page.
+We are currently preparing for an investment round.
+If you would like a pitch-deck to consider whether investing in Kinicho and the future of audio could be for you, please use our contact page.